 Exterior bus, train and trolley stations: Translite printing is well-suited to the outdoors as it can adapt to changing lighting conditions.
 Because passengers frequently wait at these locations without much else to do, it is a perfect time to capture their attention.
 Without an illumination, the outdoor signage would be unreadable from dusk to dawn.

 Interior deli, diner and fast food menus: Despite better lighting conditions, translites help restaurants convey vital point of purchase information inside the venue.
-Given the surrounding lighting, menus and pictures of their new available items must also be lit up so that consumers can properly read them.
+Given the surrounding lighting, menus and pictures of their new available items must also be lit up so that consumers can properly read them and view them from a distance.

-Vending machines: Seeing an illuminated soda can in a train station or rest center immediately alerts weary passengers that refreshments are available.
+Vending machines: Seeing an illuminated image of a soda can in a train station or rest center immediately alerts weary passengers that refreshments are available.
 Given that vending machines can be inside or outside and operate at all hours or day, translite printing is ideally suited to promoting these units.

 Store or mall signage: Retail locations need vibrant ways to catch consumer attention once they’re within store grounds.
 Translites can highlight crucial items or provide vital informational signage like a mall directory.

-Proper translite printing, while still budget-conscious, can take added time and effort.
-NGS Printing uses the Inca Onset and Fuji Acuity F combination, which we believe gives us high-quality production within a short time.
-Typical translite materials include translucent polystyrene, polycarbonate or LEXAN, acrylic, PETG and backlit banner.
+Proper translite graphic printing, while still budget-conscious, can take added time and effort due to the need to oversaturate the images.
+NGS Printing uses the state-of-the-art Inca Onset X and Fuji Acuity F combination, which we believe gives us high-quality production within a short time.
+Typical translite materials include translucent polystyrene, polycarbonate or LEXAN, acrylic, PETG and backlit banners.

 At NGS Printing, we use only the best materials and equipment to create quality translite graphics for your signage needs.
 Our staff has the experience and the dedication to bring forth the premier signage on the market.
 At NGS Printing, we’re committed to the ideal that we’ll under promise and over deliver on product quality.